lud/libdev/README.md

 ## Installation

-To pull all the included packages, install the dependency as usual.
+To pull all the included packages, install the dependency for `:dev` and `:test`
+environments:

 ```elixir
 def deps do